Gagarin23/ClickHouse.BulkExtension/README.md

 For profiling, a structure with three fields and a total size of 24 bytes was used.
 Given the total insertion of 100 million records, the payload traffic amounts to approximately 2.4 gigabytes.
 The screenshots show the library's memory consumption over the entire period of operation—216 kilobytes—which is about 0.008% of the total payload traffic.

-The test console utility and the profiling file are located in the [ClickHouse.BulkExtension.Profiling](https://github.com/Gagarin23/ClickHouse.Client.BulkExtension/tree/main/examples/ClickHouse.BulkExtension.Profiling) folder (`ClickHouse.BulkExtension.Profiling.dmw` for dotMemory).
+The test console utility and the profiling files are zipped and located in the [ClickHouse.BulkExtension.Profiling](https://github.com/Gagarin23/ClickHouse.Client.BulkExtension/tree/main/examples/ClickHouse.BulkExtension.Profiling) folder (`dotMemory_Profiling.zip` for dotMemory).

 ## Getting Started